-As a constituent, a supporter of Defenders of Wildlife and someone who is fed up with all the pandering to Big Oil, I strongly urge you to oppose H. R. 1229, H.R.
+Congressman Doc Hastings has introduced three separate bills (H. R. 1229, H.R.
 1230 and H.R.
-1231, legislation aimed at recklessly fast tracking oil permits and increasing the access of oil companies to even more of our precious and fragile wild places -- places that are vital to our coastal economies and the survival of threatened and endangered sea turtles, whales, sea otters and other wildlife.
+1231) aimed at recklessly fast tracking oil permits and giving the oil and gas companies access to drill in some of our most precious and fragile places – places that are vital to the survival of threatened and endangered sea turtles, whales, sea otters and other wildlife.

 With Big Oil receiving billions in taxpayer subsidies, sitting on thousands of unused drilling leases and raking in enormous profits, they don't need another handout.